 For a fascinating explanation of how Avogadro came up with this rather odd number, I suggest you watch this short but informative video from GetChemistryHelp.com:

 To learn more about the furry kind of moles, visit a-z-animals.com.

-And for more information on skin moles, and how to tell if they are cancerous, check out www.cancer.org .
+For more information on skin moles, including how to tell if they are cancerous, check out www.cancer.org .

 And for more fun ideas for daily celebrations, check out this post: Making Every Month More Memorable.
 Or get yourself a digital copy of my Family Fun Bundle, and start creating great memories with your loved ones!